GSandin/technicalTestSITA/README.md

 This project is created to complete the technical test for SITA.
 Each exercise is implemented as separate services and used on specific page.
 The available exercise page are:

-- `/exercise-one`: : JS Concurrency
+- `/exercise-one`: JS Concurrency
+- `/exercise-two`: The License Plate Problem

 ## Development server